padovese/mongodb-java-angularjs/README.md

 <b>2. </b> The annotation <b><i>@Document</b></i> is from spring data.
 <br>Here you are telling to spring that this is a document that have to be stored in MongoDB as an document.
 Remember, in mongo tables does not exist, mongo has documents instead.

 <b>3. </b> The annotation <b><i>@Id</b></i> is from spring data as well.
 It says that this field will be an unique ID on database.
-At mongo, ids are no a sequencial number, they are like more a hash value, this is why it is a String.
+At mongo, ids are not a sequencial number, they are like more a hash value, this is why it is a String.

 <b>4. </b> <b><i>WineType</b></i> is the reason why your class is not compiling.
 To solve this, we have to create the WineType, but it is not gonna be a class, it is gonna be an ENUM:
 ```java